 Interlibrary Reference – The New Mexico State Library answers reference questions from libraries across the state through its Interlibrary Reference service.
 The Interlibrary Reference service is designed to help all New Mexico libraries best serve their own patrons.
 Librarians only please call: 800-876-2203.

 Interlibrary Loan – The Interlibrary Loan (ILL) Department at the State Library processes ILL requests for libraries in New Mexico that do not have OCLC.
 If the New Mexico State Library does not have the item requested, we try to find it in the OCLC database and request it from another library.
 For more information, call or 505-476-9716.

-Library Development Services – The Library Development Services Bureau offers consulting services for public and tribal public libraries on a wide range of topics, including: technology, youth services and summer reading program, annual reports, E-Rate, plans and policies, continuing education, librarian and librarianship certification, outreach and board training.
+Library Development Services – The Library Development Services Bureau offers consulting services for public and tribal public libraries on a wide range of topics, including: technology, youth services and summer reading program, annual reports, plans and policies, professional development, librarian and librarianship certification, outreach and library board training.
 For more information call 800-340-3890.

 Library for the Blind and Print Disabled/Talking Books Library – The library is responsible for meeting the reading and information needs of more than 5000 New Mexico citizens who are blind, visually impaired, physically handicapped, or reading disabled.
 These needs are met by providing books, magazines, and other material in alternate format (cassette, Braille, and electronic text), playback equipment, and some production of print materials in alternative media.
 The collection contains about 44,000 titles and 275,000 volumes on a wide variety of subjects.
 For an application or additional information, contact the Talking Book Library at 505-476-9770 or 1-800-456-5515.